gobbletown/YANOM-Note-O-Matic/README.md

   - Images
   - Image width where supported in Markdown
   - IFrames
-  - Metadata - support JSON, TOML or YAML front matter, and `meta` tags in HTML
+  - Metadata - support JSON, TOML or YAML front matter, and `meta` tags in HTML.
+    - It is also possible include the metadata as plain text at the top of the exported file
+    - Option to discard metadata
   - Tags
     - included in front matter, html header or as plain text with an optional prefix character
     - option to split grouped tags photography/landscape/winter becomes #photography, #landscape, #winter
-    - option to remove spaces from tag names
+    - option to remove spaces from tag names, spaces are replaced with hyphen `-`
-  - Tags
   - File attachments are maintained
   - Note-Station specific features
     - Charts are recreated.
-Options to place an image, data table of the chart data and a link to a csv file on the exported page.
+Options to place an image, data table of the chart data and, a link to a csv file on the exported page.
     - Links between note pages.
       - For Note-Station most of the time this will be successful.
 However, there are some limitations and the [Synology Note-Station Links to Other Note Pages](https://github.com/kevindurston21/YANOM-Note-O-Matic/wiki/Synology-Note-Station-Links-to-Other-Note-Pages) wiki page has examples of the possible issues and solutions for them.
     - Note-Station audio notes - are attached as an attachment